 Our vision is to work together in making the Borough of Oadby and Wigston a safer place to live, work and visit.

-As a Partnership of statutory, non-statutory, voluntary and other organisations, with links to local people throughout our Community, our mission is to work collectively together to tackle those issues of crime and disorder of most concern.
-Our work together is driven by a desire to help local people feel safer, become more involved with reducing crime and the fear of crime, especially amongst the most vulnerable people within our Community and to engage with those most at risk of offending in a manner that compliments the work of agencies that have individual responsibilities in tackling crime and disorder.
+As a Partnership of statutory, non-statutory, voluntary and other organisations, with links to local people throughout our community, our mission is to work collectively together to tackle those issues of crime and disorder of most concern.
+Our work together is driven by a desire to help local people feel safer, become more involved with reducing crime and the fear of crime, especially amongst the most vulnerable people within our community and to engage with those most at risk of offending in a manner that compliments the work of agencies that have individual responsibilities in tackling crime and disorder.

-The members of the Partnership have agreed a set of principles upon which it intends to conduct itself in ensuring that successful outcomes are delivered and based upon partnership values of co-operation, transparency, integrity, equality and accountability.
+The members of the Partnership have agreed on a set of principles upon which it intends to conduct itself in ensuring that successful outcomes are delivered and based upon partnership values of co-operation, transparency, integrity, equality and accountability.

-- Cooperation – The Partnership recognises that successful partnership working is based upon trust and cooperation between partners and the Community they serve, and encourages such an approach in addressing issues of crime and disorder.
+- Cooperation – The Partnership recognises that successful partnership working is based upon trust and cooperation between partners and the community they serve, and encourages such an approach in addressing issues of crime and disorder.